DaveParillo/intermediate-cpp/_sources/beginnings/vim.rst

    pair: vim; hello world

-Creating 'Hello World' using Vim
+Creating 'Hello World' using vim
 --------------------------------

 It is best to review this section after completing the *vimtutor*.